sonos/torch-to-nnef/docs/tutos/13_multimodal.md

 monolithic graph.
 This keeps each graph streamable/optimizable on its own and lets a runtime run the encoder only when media is present.

-Cross-attention models (Llama-3.2-Vision/Mllama, Whisper) use a different injection mechanism and are out of scope.
+Cross-attention models (Llama-3.2-Vision/Mllama, Whisper) condition the decoder through cross-attention rather than the embedding-injection pattern above, so they fall outside *this* joint-export abstraction.
+That is a scope choice of the abstraction, not a `torch_to_nnef` limitation: such encoders export on their own (the Voxtral handler here already exports a Whisper-style audio tower).

 ## Exporting